openhab/openhab-addons/bundles/org.openhab.binding.mqtt.espmilighthub/README.md

 Settings for the radio tab found in the esp control panel using your browser, mine are:

-Packet repeats = 12 (if you only turn 1 globe on or off it uses this value) Packet repeat throttle threshold= 200
++ Packet repeats = 12 (if you only turn 1 globe on or off it uses this value)
++ Packet repeat throttle threshold = 200
-Packet repeat throttle sensitivity = 0
++ Packet repeat throttle sensitivity = 0
-Packet repeat minimum = 8 (When turning multiple globes on and off it will use this value as it throttles the repeats back to reduce latency/delay between each globe)
++ Packet repeat minimum = 8 (When turning multiple globes on and off it will use this value as it throttles the repeats back to reduce latency/delay between each globe)

 ## Important for Textual Configuration